infrahq/infra/docs/start/quickstart.md

 {% callout type="info" %}

-If you want to see your own roles in this list, refer to the [Using Roles](../manage/roles.md) page to see how to enable them.
+If you want to see your cluster's roles in this list, refer to the [Using Roles](../manage/roles.md) page to see how to enable them.

 {% /callout %}